 The Duke of Kent

-Queen Elizabeth II’s first cousin.
-He is a member of the Royal Family, which has a history with Freemasonry.
+Queen Elizabeth II’s first cousin, the Duke of Kent, is a member of the Royal Family, which has a history with Freemasonry.

-As a Britain Monarch, Edward and his family are in the spotlight.
-His brother, Prince Micheal, is also a freemason.
+As a British monarch, Edward and his family are in the spotlight.
+His brother, Prince Michael, is also a Freemason.

 Jesse Louis Jackson Snr.

-He was initiated into the craft by the Grand Master Senter of the Most Worshipful Prince Hall Grand Lodge of Illinois on May 25, 1987.
+On May 25, 1987, the Grand Master Senter of the Most Worshipful Prince Hall Grand Lodge of Illinois initiated him into the craft.

 He continues to participate diligently and actively execute his Masonic duties.